ZainabHussain20/Thrive-BackEnd/README.md

 ### **_Future Updates_**

-- [ ] Add more Admins for another institute
+- [ ] Adding other institutes and programs for each institute
+- [ ] Add owner userType, And make him add his own institutes and programs
+- [ ] Creating free educational courses

 ---